Coconut Shrimp Recipe

 • Eggs.
 Room temperature, preferably.

 • Unsweetened coconut flakes.
-I used “shredded coconut.”
 If you’re really into sweet flavor, you can use sweetened coconut flakes, but I prefer the natural flavor of unsweetened coconut.
+These can be found in the baking aisle of the grocery store.

 • Coconut shrimp sauce.
-I used ketchup, Sriracha, and honey.
+My not-so-secrey combination of ketchup, Sriracha, and honey.

 How to make coconut shrimp